Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Network Intrusion Detection: Capabilities and Limitations

 \subsubsection{\textbf{Approaches Based on Multiple Models}}

-While Transformers and LLMs show promise for building robust intrusion detection systems (IDS) for autonomous vehicles and IoT environments, LLM models alone often fail to deliver satisfactory detection performance.
+While Transformers and LLMs show promise for building robust NIDS, LLM models alone often fail to deliver satisfactory detection performance.
 This limitation stems from the fact that LLMs were originally designed for natural language tasks, not network intrusion detection.
 Deploying effective NIDS is inherently challenging, especially when trying to accurately identify anomalies in increasingly sophisticated and evasive cyberthreats.
 Most NIDS research relies on structured features such as network logs, with some exploring text-based features such as payload content.
-However, traditional machine learning and deep learning models often struggle to effectively learn from both tabular and textual data.
+However, traditional ML and deep learning models often struggle to effectively learn from both tabular and textual data.
+Combining LLMs with NN-based models allows each model to leverage its unique strengths, resulting in higher performance than either model alone.